Mindfulness Course in Singapore

 - The Purpose of Emotions

 - You may have heard it stated that all emotions are valid.
-While this is true, it doesn’t mean that you’re well within your rights to throw a temper tantrum whenever you don’t get what you want.
+While this is true, it does not mean that you are well within your rights to throw a temper tantrum whenever you do not get what you want.

 - While all emotions are valid, and all feelings are helpful because they provide you with relevant data, some emotions help you to perform better at your job.
 These high-performance emotions are enthusiasm, confidence, tenacity, and optimism.
 High-performance emotions increase our arousal levels while still maintaining a broad and open focus.